rust-lang/rust/src/doc/rustc-dev-guide/src/traits/implied-bounds.md

 }
 ```

-hence we don't want to repeat where clauses for input types because that would
+Hence, we don't want to repeat where clauses for input types because that would
 sort of duplicate the work of the programmer, having to verify that their types
 are well-formed both when calling the function and when using them in the
 arguments of their function.
 The same reasoning applies when using an `impl`.